private-octopus/c4/doc/c4-design.md

 # State Machine

-Note: we are working on protocol updates, and will remove the slowdown and checking states.

 The state machine for C4 has the following states:

 * "startup": the initial state, during which the CWND is